 Attending festivals is a fantastic way to experience a new place in a different light.
 There are several hundred festivals around the world that celebrate culture, music, food, history, religion or simply fun and festivity.
-Only few of them incorporates the use of boats, but surely it is fun to go festive while afloat.
+Only a few of them incorporate the use of boats, but surely it is fun to go festive while afloat.

 Here are some of the famous boating festivals around the world:

 1. Dragon Boat Festival, China

 There are many Dragon Boat Festivals in countries of the East and the West, but this event originated in China.
 The Dragon Boat Festival is also known in the country as Tuen Ng, Zhongxiao or Duanwu Festival, and it occurs on the fifth day of the fifth month of the traditional Chinese calendar.

 This traditional celebration is meant to prevent evil or disease and promote health and well-being.
 The main event, obviously, is the dragon boat race.
 Boats used are made of teak wood and are brightly decorated, with the front end shaped like the head of an open-mouthed dragon and the back like a scaly tail.
 The boats, with varying sizes and designs, will travel through rowing with up to 80 people per boat.
 The first team to grab a flag at the end is the winner.